imodoiepale/nunge-returns/tasks.md

 ### KRA Website Integration

 - [ ] Auto-ping System
-  - Create background service for website monitoring returns results in session card saying kra website traffic is oikay
+  - Create background service for website monitoring returns results in session card saying kra website traffic is okay
   - Implement auto-navigation to manufacturer details on start of sesssion
   - Add automatic login with PIN/password
   - Navigate to file returns page automatically on start of session